 Saturday, March 21, 2020 was supposed to be the 20th year that the MI-UCP Pucksters would take on the Red Wing Alumni.
 COVID had other plans.
 However, we are pleased to announce that the 20th game will take place on March 19, 2022.

 The Skate Without Limits Charity Hockey Event benefits MI-UCP (Michigan United Cerebral Palsy) and will be played at the St. Mary's Arena on the campus of Orchard Lake St. Mary's, 3535 Indian Trail, West Bloomfield Township, MI 48324.
 The event will begin at 4:00 pm with a Sled Hockey exhibition featuring the Grand Rapids Sled Wings and then the Red Wing Alumni-UCP Pucksters game was 6:00 pm.
 An afterglow pizza party followed immediately.

 All proceeds from this charity event will be used to assist people with disabilities and their families.
-UCP/ Detroit is a local non-profit advocacy organization representing the needs of all people with disabilities and their families in the Metropolitan Detroit and the Tri-County areas.
+MI-UCP s a local non-profit advocacy organization representing the needs of all people with disabilities and their families all across Michigan.
 Eighty-Five percent of every dollar raised from UCP special events is used for programs and services that benefit directly the people we serve.